sudo-bmitch/presentations/oss-maintainer-2026/presentation.md

 Note:

 - I have a philosophy that if I were to have the same experiences and given the same opportunities of another, I would make their same choices.
-  - So rather than discouraging a behavior, I think it's important to have an understanding of different groups.
+  - So when there are conflicts of interest, I think it's important to have an understanding of different groups.
 - When I attended this conference last year, it was eye opening to me to see how OSS was perceived by the academic community
   - There's a lot of focus on research, grants, and an on-ramp to employment
 - The goal of this talk is to share the experience of what it's like for a non-academic OSS maintainer.